appstud/Azot/README.md

 The SDK do not generate videos on simulator.

 If you are running from XCode do not stop the app, press on the "home" button in order for data to be uploaded.

-##Dependencies

-To run azot you also need to install:

-    Realm
-    AFNetworking

 ##Confidentiality